tayyab-dev-b/JavaScript-internship/README.md

   - 📁 ch#1 → First challenge on functions
   - 📁 ch#2 → IIFE (Immediately Invoked Function Expression) and closures challenge, changing header color on click . **working-with-Arrays**
+-This folder contains practice tasks for JavaScript array methods and related concepts.
-   - ch#1 → Working with Arrays challenge #1
+   - ch#1 → Working with Arrays challenge
+   -ch#2→ Working with Arrays challenge#2 -> Convert dog ages to human ages, filter adults, and calculate average.
+   -ch#3→ Working with Arrays challenge#3 ->  Same as Challenge #2 but using arrow functions and method chaining

 📄 **.gitignore** → Files and folders ignored by Git
 📄 **README.md** → Project documentation